garrandall/popular-music-data/tracks/sex-with-me-rihanna.md

 Hit it like you own it, I’ma hit it like I’m on it Straight shots of the blue dot
 (Shots, shots, shots, shots)
-Baby, I’ma pick your  poison
+Baby, I 'ma pick yor  poison
-Oh-we, ah-yeah, you gon’ need it
+Oh-we, ah-yeah, you gon ' need it
-I’m off that la-la
+I 'm off that la-la
-I’ma get it wet like jacuzzi, ah-yea
+I 'ma get it wet like jacuzzi, ah-yea

 And sex with me, so amazing